susam/emacs4cl/README.md

     it out by inserting a semicolon (i.e., `;`) before the opening parentheses.

-  - Hide the tool bar:
+  - Hide the tool bar and scroll bar:

     ```elisp
+    (when (display-graphic-p)
       (tool-bar-mode 0)
+      (scroll-bar-mode 0))
     ```

+    The `when` expression checks if Emacs is running with graphic display before disabling the tool bar and scroll bar.
+Without the `when` expression, we get the following error on Emacs without graphic display support: `Symbol's function definition is void: tool-bar-mode`.
+An example of Emacs without graphics support is `emacs-nox` on Debian 10.

     Note that this is only an author's preference.
-You may comment out this line out if you want to retain the tool bar.

-  - Hide the scroll bar:

-    ```elisp
-    (scroll-bar-mode 0)
-    ```

-    Note that this is only an author's preference.
-You may comment out this line out if you want to retain the tool bar.
+You may comment out one or more of these lines if you want to retain the tool bar or scroll bar.

   - Inhibit the startup screen with the `Welcome to GNU Emacs` message from appearing: